PROLOGUE

 Boone was a senior airman and a part of the Air Force’s elite special reconnaissance.
 Four days ago, he and his three teammates were airdropped about ten klicks from their current location.
 Their original directive was to establish a base for future operations that would provide strategic, operational, and tactical intelligence.

 It was universally recognized that the red cross emblem signified neutrality and impartiality.
-Anything bearing that seal is protected under the Geneva Convention, and attacking it is against international humanitarian law.
+Anything bearing that seal was protected under the Geneva Convention and attacking it was against international humanitarian law.

-The world had drawn a pretty hard line when it comes to firing on Red Cross vehicles.
+The world had drawn a pretty hard line when it came to firing on Red Cross vehicles and personnel.

 You just don’t.